eklausme/saaze-lemire/content/blog/2005/04-05-attentionxml.md

 >
 - How many sources of information must you keep up with?
 - Tired of clicking the same link from a dozen different blogs?
+- RSS readers collect updates, but with so many unread items, how do you know which to read first?
+-
-- RSS readers collect updates, but with so many unread items, how do you know which to read first?- Attention.XML is designed to to solve these problems and enable a whole new class of blog and feed related applications.
+Attention.XML is designed to to solve these problems and enable a whole new class of blog and feed related applications.